Suziech/konigle_assessment/README.md

+# Remarks

+How to access to the widget ?
+- I've tried npm start but didn't work.
+I think it is related to the webpack. once I can access to the widget, it would be possible to make the REST API cos I need email datas.

 # Product Engineer at Konigle
 Thank you for interviewing with us!
 Konigle is a collection of tools to help an online store scale.
 These tools help an online store save time, reduce costs and increase sales, hence improve their profitability.